 If you're eligibleDisclosure 6 , when you view your Truist checking account(s) in online or mobile banking, you will see a Cash Reserve option.
 Select “Manage my account” to begin a one-time enrollment process and request an advance.
 (If you’re not eligible, you won’t see this option and will need to check back later for eligibility.)

 Once you enroll, you may qualify for a line of credit up to $750Disclosure 7 .
 As long as you maintain eligibility and have available credit, you can request an advance from $5 to as much as $750 into your Truist Associated Checking Account, up to your approved Cash Reserve Credit Line Amount.Disclosure 3 Funds are placed into your Truist Associated Checking Account immediately.
 After your first advance is successfully completed, you are enrolled.

-Once you enroll, you’ll have a line of credit of up to $750Disclosure 5.
-This is different from overdraft coverage in that money doesn’t automatically move into your checking account.
+Your Truist Cash Reserve account is different from overdraft protection in that money doesn’t automatically move into your checking account.
 You have to move cash yourself when you want or need it.
-To do so, simply sign in to online banking and make the advance.
-You’ll pay back your Cash Reserve in installments over the next four months.
+To do so, simply sign in to online or mobile banking and request the advance for the desired amount into your Truist Associated Checking Account.